javiistacks/employee-Tracker/README.md

 ## Demo

-Watch a demo of the application on Youtube.[My Sql Employee-Tracker](https://youtu.be/y42UnHpQbIc)
+Watch a demo of the application on [Youtube.
+My Sql Employee-Tracker.](https://youtu.be/y42UnHpQbIc)